Rarity: Aren't you going to tell me to change something, too?

 - Dark Reprise: The second version of "Art of The Dress" serves as a 'Stressed Reprise' for lack of a better term.
 Even the lines that are repeated are sung in such a stressed and strained tone of voice as to change the meaning entirely.

-(Applejack makes a quick glance at her dress, consisting of mega-sized boots and ten gallon hat)
+(Applejack gives a quick glance at her dress, consisting of mega-sized boots and ten gallon hat)

 Applejack: Okay, maybe a little.

-- Eat The Camera: Rarity does this during "Art of the Dress".
+- Eat the Camera: Rarity does this during "Art of the Dress", holding a note as the camera collides with her swinging uvula.

 - Empathy Pet: Opal purrs and curvettes around the first dresses, but hisses and growls at the redesigns.